Ren Jialun

 Ren Jialun (任嘉伦; born Ren Guochao on 11 April 1989), also known as Allen Ren, is a Chinese actor and singer.
-He is best known for his historical drama The Glory of Tang Dynasty (2017), Under The Power (2019), Forever and Ever, One and Only (2021), as well as The Blue Whisper and Thousand Years for You (2022).
+Ren has five representative dramas.
+The Glory of Tang Dynasty (2017), Under The Power (2019), One and Only (2021), Love of Nirvana (2024), and The Demon Hunter's Romance (2025).

 Biography

 Ren was born in Qingdao, Shandong Province.
 His talent as a child was reflected in table tennis.
 He started playing at the age of 6 and was selected to the Shandong provincial team at the age of 13 due to his outstanding performance.
 Ren was a professional table tennis player, who trained alongside Zhou Yu and Zhang Jike.
 However, he had to quit the sport due to injuries.

 After graduating from high school, Ren worked in airport ground handling and flight attendant work at Qingdao Liuting International Airport.
-And because of hard work and conscientious training, the airport and its alma mater issued an advocacy of "learning the work spirit of Ren Guochao".
-And Ren, who loves music and dance, also uses his spare time to learn to sing and dance, in order to chase and practice his dreams.
+Because of hard work and conscientious training, the airport and its alma mater issued an advocacy of "learning the work spirit of Ren Guochao".
+He also uses his spare time to learn to sing and dance, in order to chase and practice his dreams.
 In 2008, he began to participate in various draft competitions to exercise himself.
 Later, he won the support of his family and officially resigned from the airport, opening another road of life.

 Prior to beginning his acting career, Ren participated in Hunan TV's Super Boy and Korean Star.
-He was originally planned to debut in a Chinese-South Korean boy group, but quit in 2014 due to unknown reasons.
+He was originally planned to debut in a Chinese-South Korean boy group, but quit in 2014 for unknown reasons.